Fundamentals Class (includes Weapon Techniques)

 Q. When are Youth classes offered?

 - Youth program classes are offered every Saturday, beginning at 10:00 am., for students 7 to 15 years of age.
 Nippon Kan currently has over 80 young members enrolled in our Youth program making it the largest Youth program offered in Colorado.
 Children and their parents are welcome to come down and observe a class at 10:00 am each Saturday.
-Classes are $25.00 per month and more information is available at http://www.nippon-kan.org/email/youth.html
+Classes are $25.00 per month (with family discounts available for multiple family members) and more information is available at http://www.nippon-kan.org/email/youth.html

 Nippon Kan’s philosophy on teaching children is detailed in Homma Sensei’s on-line book: Children and the Martial Arts—An Aikido Point of View, is highly-recommended reading. http://www.nippon-kan.org/home/children-and-the-martial-arts.html